-FIBER-CEMENT SIDING.
-A manufactured, fiber-reinforcing product made with an inorganic hydraulic or calcium silicate binder formed by chemical reaction and reinforced with discrete organic or inorganic nonasbestos fibers, or both.
+FIBER CEMENT SIDING.
+A manufactured, fiber-reinforcing product made with an inorganic hydraulic or calcium silicate binder formed by chemical reaction and reinforced with organic or inorganic non-asbestos fibers, or both.
 Additives which enhance manufacturing or product performance are permitted.
-Fiber-cement siding products have either smooth or textured faces and are intended for exterior wall and related applications.
+Fiber cement siding products have either smooth or textured faces and are intended for exterior wall and related applications.

 FIREBLOCKING.
-Building materials or materials approved for use as fireblocking, installed to resist the free passage of flame to other areas of the building through concealed spaces.
+Building materials installed to resist the free passage of flame to other areas of the building through concealed spaces.

-FIREPLACE.
+[B] FIREPLACE.
 An assembly consisting of a hearth and fire chamber of noncombustible material and provided with a chimney, for use with solid fuels.